banthaherder/pdx-food-cart-reviews/README.md

 _We would like to thank the following;_

-- Kanye West for the constant hustle.
+- Kanye West for the constant hustle and Javi for always looking sexy ;).